moazrazi/ARDistanceMeasurement/README.md

 ---------------------------------------------------------[ DESCRIPTION ]--

-This project uses ARFoundation to anchor virtual objects to the real world and shows the real-time distance of the anchored object from the AR camera.
+This project uses ARFoundation to anchor virtual objects to the real world and displays the real-time distance of the anchored object from the AR camera.